Guilty or Innocent? |

 Meir Katz, a senior Dayan, or decider of Jewish law.

-Beth Medrash Govoha, a yeshiva in
+He teaches at Beth Medrash Govoha, a yeshiva in

 Lakewood that is one of the foremost Jewish